creativeone86/comment-guru-fe/README.md

 ### Compiles and hot-reloads for development
 ```
-// server on http://localhost:8080 and talks to the server @:3000
+// client server on http://localhost:8080 and talks to the BE server @:3000
 npm run serve
 ```